Sustainability practices at

 Here are a few examples of our sustainability practices at Monteverde Lodge & Gardens.

 We want our guests to know that their visit to Monteverde Lodge helps protect and preserve the natural environment & support our community.
-Our local sustainability programs reach fruition through a one-time $8 per person Monteverde Lodge & Gardens Conservation Support.
+Our local sustainability programs reach fruition through a one-time $10 per person Monteverde Lodge & Gardens Conservation Support.
 We share regular progress reports and updates with our guests to demonstrate how important their contributions are.
 Many guests are even inspired to give more to the fund.

 At Monteverde Lodge, we believe responsible tourism should benefit and respect local communities, and we consistently work toward this goal.
 Monteverde and the surrounding communities depend on tourism.
-In fact, 100% of our staff are from local areas.
+Most our staff are from local areas.
 The hospitality and warmth they provide are second to none and make the difference between an unremarkable stay and a stay that’s remembered for a lifetime.
 Experience for yourself what it means to meet the friendly locals in what’s often called the happiest country on the planet.

-Community Outreach: We support the local recycling initiative through funding as well as provide the center with administration and organizational assistance as part of our staff’s regular work responsibilities.
+We support the local recycling initiative through funding as well as provide the center with administration and organizational assistance as part of our staff’s regular work responsibilities.

 At Monteverde Lodge & Gardens, we invite our guests to join us as we embrace sustainability practices such as responsible water use, electricity conservation, and waste disposal.
 Through our efforts, we demonstrate how sustainable living is fully achievable.

 Applied environmental conservation is at the foundation of everything we do.
 And like our sister Böëna lodges, we’ve dedicated a significant portion of our 3.8-hectare property as a private nature reserve.
+Since 2022, we received the Bandera Azul Ecológica recognition for our creek quality and conservation management we have taken in our 3.8 hec private reserve.

 The following list details a few more of our conservation efforts: